 With an app, you control where your content is hosted and what ads go near it.
 Your content is as secure as your app can make it; you can track it and make sure it doesn’t go missing.

-Social Media platforms don’t share all or even most of the data they collect.
-Analyzing data can help grow your brand, plan for the future, and increase fan engagement.
+Social Media platforms are known for their lack of transparency in the data they collect.
+Analyzing data can help grow your brand, plan for the future, secure sponsors, and increase fan engagement.
 It’s also great for refining target audiences for advertising campaigns.
-Of course, on social media there are heavy limitations on the ways you can target an audience with boosted posts or advertising.
+Of course, social media heavily limits the ways that you can target an audience with boosted posts or advertising.

-Something else to consider is that fans might be willing to agree to more permissions in your app than they’d be willing to grant a social media platform.
-You can ensure their data is protected yourself, so they don’t have to hope social media is doing so.
+Fans might be willing to agree to more permissions in your app than they’d be willing to grant a social media platform.
+You have the ability to ensure their data is protected, so they don’t have to rely on large platforms to do so.
 More permissions let you provide more customized features to engage your fan base.
-As a side benefit, this also offers better and more detailed data to guide your decisions.
+As a side benefit, this also offers better and more detailed data to guide the decisions that you make in terms of content.

 The healthy advertising profits and sponsorships earned by elite influencers can create a false sense of security.
 While the money for stars is good, it’s still essentially one source of income.
 It pays to diversify your revenue stream so that ad sharing isn’t the sole source of income.
 Apps offer several options for this kind of monetization.

-- Pay Per View Live-streams: Not every fan can travel to one of your concerts or appearances, but you can let them feel like part of the action with live-streams.
+- Exclusive Live-streams: Not every fan can travel to one of your concerts or appearances, but you can let them feel like they are a part of the action with live-streams.

 - In-App Store: The highest profit margins come when you can sell directly to fans.
-Because there’s no middleman to consider, fans get a lower price even while you enjoy more profit.
+Because there’s no middleman to consider, fans get a lower price even while you enjoy additional profits.

 - Advertising and Sponsorship: Influencer marketing is booming, yet some companies have been pulling adspend from social media platforms because of the same lack of message control that affects creators.
 CMOs have found that the greatest ROI comes from sponsoring a specific content creator with a fan base that matches their customer profiles.
 Having a custom app - and the data that goes with it - is very attractive to these executives.